Congratulations to the national winners of the 2023 Awards! View your results.

 Are educators required to create an account?

 We strongly encourage all educators to create a Scholastic Art & Writing Awards account, though they are not required to do so.
-Educators with accounts have the ability to create, edit, view, and monitor the progress of their students online.
+Educators with accounts have the ability to edit, view, and monitor the progress of their participants online.

 Educators of National Medalists will not be able to reserve National Ceremony tickets or receive their educator award if they do not have an account.